 I am married to Dr. Cynthia Bisson, who also began her teaching career at Belmont in 1987.
-Cindy teaches courses on the history of modern Japan, world history, the French Revolution and Napoleon and the history of modern France.
-Our son, Richard Bisson, is a sophomore at Vanderbilt majoring in physics and mathematics.
+Our son, Richard Bisson, is a graduate of Vanderbilt University and is studying nuclear engineering at the University of Wisconsin.
 The latter regards his father's ignorance of science as a source of endless amusement.
-I am a life-long fan of the St. Louis Cardinals and the Miami Dolphins.
-Having lived to see the Birds win their tenth World Series in 2006, Dr. Bisson has hopes of seeing the Fins win a third Super Bowl before "he rests in peace, ‘e's kicked the bucket, he's shuffled off his mortal coil, run down the curtain and joined the bleedin' choir invisible...."
+I am a lifelong fan of the St. Louis Cardinals and the Miami Dolphins.
+Having lived to see the Birds win their eleventh World Series in 2011, Dr. Bisson has hopes of seeing the Fins win a third Super Bowl before "he rests in peace, ‘e's kicked the bucket, he's shuffled off his mortal coil, run down the curtain and joined the bleedin' choir invisible...."
 As the last line suggests, I am also a fan of Monty Python's Flying Circus.